 B.A., French and mathematics, State University of New York at Buffalo

 Suzanne Toczyski was editor of French 17: An Annual Descriptive Bibliography of French Seventeenth-Century Studies from 2000 to 2008, having served as a contributing editor from 1997 to 2000.
 Her own research includes work on French seventeenth-century theater (Pierre Corneille, Jean Racine), women’s writing (Madeleine de Scudéry, Jacqueline Pascal, Gilberte Pascal), moralists (Blaise Pascal), and the travel narratives of the French missionary Jean-Baptiste Labat, with a focus on food and culture.
 She has also published articles on contemporary Caribbean novels by Gisèle Pineau and Patrick Chamoiseau.
-Her current project is a book-length study of the representation of women in St. Francis de Sales' Treatise on the Love of God, published in 1616.
+Her current projects include a book-length study of the representation of women in St. Francis de Sales' Treatise on the Love of God, published in 1616, as well as a book on The Nineteenth-Century Salesian Pentecost, written in collaboration with Dr. Wendy Wright, Dr. Joseph Chorpenning OSFS, and Dr. Joseph Boenzi SDB and forthcoming (2022) with Paulist Press.
 Dr. Toczyski has also made brief forays into works by Lilas Desquiron, Virginia Woolf, Camara Laye, Eugene O’Neill, Charles Baudelaire, Antoine de Saint-Exupéry, Jean-Jacques Rousseau, and Choderlos de Laclos.
-She received the Sonoma State Teaching Excellence Award in 2006, and has served as one of two SSU representatives to the CSU World Languages Council since 1998, acting as Secretary-Treasurer of that organization from 2002 to 2019..
+She received the Sonoma State Teaching Excellence Award in 2006, and served as one of two SSU representatives to the CSU World Languages Council, acting as Secretary-Treasurer of that organization from 2002 to 2019.